aletheaaa/OOP-Project/README.md

 ## Usage

-In order to run the application locally, please ensure that the folllowing additional prerequisites are present on your system:
+In order to run the application locally, please ensure that the following additional prerequisites are present on your system:

 - Some form of SQL server, we use MySQL
 - Java Runtime Version 8 or above